3dcitydb/3dcitydb-docs/source/impexp/map-window.rst

 coordinates separated by a comma) and click the *Go* button.
 The map will automatically zoom to the first match.
 Further matches are available from the drop-down list [1].
-The geocoding service uses the free *OSM Nominatim* service per default.
+The geocoding service uses the free *OSM Nominatim* service by default.
 You can pick the *Goolge Geocoding API* as alternative service from the drop-down list in [5].
 Note that the *Goolge Geocoding API* is not free but requires an API key that must be entered in the global preferences of the Importer/Exporter